code42/code42cli/README.md

 code42 profile list
 ```

-## Security Data
+## Security Data and Alerts

-Using the CLI, you can query for events and send them to three possible destination types:
+Using the CLI, you can query for security events and alerts and send them to three possible destination types:

 * stdout
 * A file
 * A server, such as SysLog

+The following examples pertain to security events, but can also be used for alerts by replacing `security-data` with `alerts`:

 To print events to stdout, do: